7 Ways to Cope with Winter Blues

 I’m not going to lie, I don’t love every minute of my yoga practice but I do love how it improves my mental health.
-This Monday, I’m going to make my body and mind happy with an hour of hot vinyasa yoga because I know exercise can release feel-good endorphins and over time, improves brain function.
+This month, I’m going to make my body and mind happy with hot vinyasa yoga because I know exercise can release feel-good endorphins and over time, improves brain function.
 In fact, according to experts at Harvard University, the effects of exercise can be as powerful as antidepressants for some people.
-So, even though the weather outside is frightful, I’m going to drag my reluctant butt to class.
+So, I’m going to drag my reluctant butt to an online class.
 While I’m there, I’m going to imagine that the reason I’m dripping puddles of sweat is that I’m on a hot, sunny beach.

 I’m going all out today, I’ve decided to maximize the relaxing powers of my massage by springing for the full aromatherapy experience, which according to the Mayo Clinic’s website might offer some relief from my depression and anxiety.
 I know what you’re thinking and sure, “might” isn’t the same thing as “scientifically proven” but I’m depressed, not fussy.
 Now, which to choose?
 The relaxing lavender massage or an energizing citrus one?
 Considering my SAD has temporarily stolen all my energy, I think I’ll go for citrus.

 There’s nothing I hate more than going outside in winter.
 I am perfectly happy to snuggle up by the fire with my lightbox and a bottle of delicious vitamin D gummies.
 But since I really want to banish my blues, I’m willing to try anything — even if it means *gasp* going for a walk in the outside.
 According to experts at Harvard University, nothing beats the healing power of the great outdoors, just 20-30 minutes spent in nature can significantly reduce cortisol levels.